🐾 SECOND DOG SPONSORED!

 Arrives in Portland, Oregon

-Adopted into the good life: safety, toys, friends, and a family.
+Adopted into the good life: safety, toys, friends, and family.

 Mar 2025